 -

-In the absence of diabetes control, it leads to severe complications: heart attack, stroke, kidney disease, vision loss, impotence, and the risk of gangrene.
+If left uncontrolled, diabetes leads to serious complications: heart attack, stroke, kidney disease, vision loss, impotence, and the risk of gangrene.

-The greatest risk factor is obesity.
-According to doctors, more than 80% of type 2 diabetes are overweight.
-Fatty tissue, especially in the abdomen, reduces the body's ability to dispose of insulin.
+The biggest risk factor is obesity.
+According to doctors, more than 80% of people with type 2 diabetes are overweight.
+Fat tissue, especially in the abdominal area, reduces the body's ability to utilize insulin.

 How to reduce the risk: